niffy-artist2876/yet-another-portfolio-optimizer/README.md

 # yet-another-portfolio-optimizer
-Full stack app for optimizing portfolio allocations using ML-based return estimation and mean-variance optimization
+Full‑stack app for optimizing portfolio allocations using ML‑based return estimation and mean–variance optimization.

 ---

 ## What's this about?
-This project implements an end-to-end system that does the following:
+This project implements an end-to-end system that:
-- Fetches real-time market data
+- Fetches market data
 - Estimates expected asset returns using machine learning
 - Models portfolio risk using shrinkage covariance estimation
-- Solves a constrained convex optimization problem
+- Solves a constrained mean–variance optimization problem
-- Displays optimal asset allocations via a web app
+- Displays optimal allocations in a web UI

 ---

-## Tech Stack
+## Tech stack

 ### Backend
 - Python